Bloomberg’s new headquarters in the City of London — billed as the most sustainable office building in the world — will open on Tuesday.

 The London-based architects are no strangers to high-profile commercial spaces.
 They were also responsible for Apple’s $5bn headquarters, which opened this year in Cupertino, California.

 But unlike its circular Cupertino counterpart, the 1.1m sq ft Bloomberg building in London was designed to blend into its surroundings.
-The architects attempted to conceal the size of the nine-storey buildings while carving out a small amount of additional public space, including the Bloomberg Arcade, a walkway that bisects the building.
+The architects attempted to conceal the size of the nine-story buildings while carving out a small amount of additional public space, including the Bloomberg Arcade, a walkway that bisects the building.
 The arcade connects to Watling Street, which was originally a route during the Roman empire.

 The arcade is not the building’s only connection to antiquity.
 The Temple of Mithras, a Roman temple that was originally uncovered in 1953 during excavations for the Bloomberg building’s predecessor, Bucklersbury House, has also been relocated to its original site as part of the Bloomberg complex.
-The mithraeum, including some 14,000 artefacts, is housed in a specially designed museum two storeys below street level, which will open to the public next month.
+The mithraeum, including some 14,000 artifacts, is housed in a specially designed museum two storeys below street level, which will open to the public next month.

 The construction, which has included a new entrance to Bank underground station, also allows for three small public plazas, each of which is decorated with installations from the Spanish artist Cristina Iglesias.
 Evoking the tides of the former River Walbrook — a stream that ran through the site during the Roman era — water will ebb and flow through Ms Iglesias’s pavement-level sculptures.